imtanusreesaha/PhoenixAI-AI-Powered-Test-Resilience./README.md

 - **Reduced Maintenance Effort**: Self-healing capabilities ensure that the tests continue to run even after application changes.
 - **Faster Debugging**: AI-powered bug fix suggestions help resolve failures more quickly, reducing downtime.

+## Contact

+For any questions or inquiries, feel free to reach out to me at [imtanusreesahaa@gmail.com](mailto:imtanusreesahaa@gmail.com).

 ---

 Get started with the framework by following the **Installation** section, or explore the code for more advanced use cases in the **Example** section.